 This new-found passion for technology developed through my time at Hamilton College despite my official concentrations in Government and Economics.
 I think it stems back to my simply wanting to know how everything works.
 Technology and computers just came naturally to me.
 I began designing websites as a hobby and to make some extra money while in school and quickly realized the internet offered unlimited creative and financial opportunities.
 With a rigorous basketball schedule throughout my entire college career and my other academic concentrations, I didn’t formally study IT nor travel abroad.
 To make up for that I applied for the Thomas J. Watson Fellowship after I graduated and was lucky enough to get accepted.
 I spent the next year on a jaunt through Portugal, Spain, Singapore, Malaysia, Thailand, Micronesia, Guam, and the Marshall Islands studying how different countries were incorporating the “internet” into their existing technological infrastructures.
 My technology passions were finally in full swing.
 One of my destinations was a small Micronesian island state called Yap far out into the Pacific Ocean.
 After being greeted by bare-breasted women as I deborded the plane there I actually bumped into an island native who had attended Hamilton!
 I felt like my entire year abroad had similar coincidences.
 For instance, there were only 60 Watson Fellows traveling the world that year and I randomly came across another Watson Fellow in Thailand.
 The odds of that are about 1 in 100 Million!

 During that year abroad I co-founded an e-commerce company called AllAboutDance.com and built that business into one of the top e-tail dancewear companies in the United States over the next few years.
 We acquired one of our largest competitors in 2008 and ultimately sold the business in 2010 despite a grim economic outlook.
-I have taken those Internet marketing and entrepreneurial skills into the next few start-ups that I have worked with at ReferLocal , AutomateAds.com, and Maxx Bench.
-ReferLocal is a Local Digital Commerce Platform that works with large media companies across the nation to help them monetize their audience; Automate Ads is Software as a Service (SaaS) Platform that offers automation and optimization for all your digital and social marketing needs; and Maxx Bench is an innovative company that is shaking up the fitness industry with the first ever Gravity Release Weight Bench.
-I thrive in innovative environments, or those companies that need to build a more forward-thinking culture or company, as well as start-ups.
-I love the risk and reward associated with companies in that stage of development or growth.
+I have taken those Internet marketing, SEO, and entrepreneurial skills into the next few start-ups that I have helped scale at ReferLocal, Maxx Bench, and LSEO.com.
+LSEO is a full service digital marketing agency that specializes in Search Engine Optimization (SEO) and and Paid Marketing (especially Google Adwords and Paid Social Ads).
+We work to help companies from the Inc. 5000 and Fortune 100, down to Medium sized businesses, scale and grow through performance marketing.
+Quite simply put, we drive results.
+That focus and drive recently landed our company as a finalist for small SEO Agency of the Year and we were subsequently a Platinum winner of NEPA’s Best Places to Work.
+I am really proud of the culture we have assembled and I thrive in innovative, challenging, and fased-paced environments.
+I love companies that are committed to building a more forward-thinking culture or company, and love the start-up mentality even within larger organizations.
+I love the risk and reward associated with companies in that awesome stage of development or rocketship growth.